About - Aviation Database

 Technical Specifications

-• Interface: Built with HTML, PHP, CSS3, and vanilla JavaScript.
-Interactive maps are rendered using Leaflet.js.
+• Interface: Built with standard web technologies.
+Interactive maps are rendered using Leaflet.js, with great-circle route projections for flight paths.